 When folks set out to farm hemp, they have a vision in their mind: a hard season’s work, a healthy hemp crop, and fair compensation for their efforts.
 Just like many things though, hemp farming typically plays out differently than we think it will in our minds.
 One of the many unexpected obstacles for newer hemp farmers to overcome is the many pests that plague hemp.
 The Russet Mite ranks near the top of that list.

 What is a Russet Mite?

 Aceria anthocoptes, more commonly known as the Russet Mite, decimate entire crops if left unchecked.
-Small enough that they almost can’t be seen by the naked eye, the average Russet Mite is measured in nano-meters.
-To create a visual for you, it takes one billion nano-meters to make one meter.
+Small enough that they almost can’t be seen by the naked eye, the average Russet Mite is measured in nanometers.
+Creating a visual for you takes one billion nano-meters to make one meter.
 They often start their feeding at the bottom of cannabis plants and work their way up from there, making them even harder to spot.

 Russet Mites feed on sap from plants, essentially robbing them of much-needed nutrients.
 As a result, you may start noticing that your plants’ growth slows or even comes to a screeching halt.
 This will affect your plants’ ability to develop flowers when harvest time comes around.
 Even if you do have flowers though, flower resin is a Russet Mite’s bread and butter: their favorite food!

 According to one Royal Queen Seeds article, Russet Mite infestations are, “usually characterized by yellowing foliage and stems, curling and/or drooping leaves, and stunted growth.
 Foliage affected by these mites might appear glossy or wet-looking, while buds will begin to brown and eventually die.”

 For organic farmers that do things the right way, synthetic pesticides go against their practices.
 How can those farmers weaken this mite-y foe?